 Energize, Analyze, & Develop Influencer Relationships

-“Social media not only gives your content exposure to a new audience that isn’t necessarily searching for you on Google, but social also provides an opportunity to connect with influencers via the content you’re sharing,” says Neal Schaffer, founder of Maximize Your Social and founder, editor-in-chief of Maximize Social Business.
+“Social media not only gives your content exposure to a new audience that isn’t necessarily searching for you on Google, but social also provides an opportunity to connect with influencers via the content you’re sharing,” says Neal Schaffer, author of The Business of Influence.

 Schaffer recommends using social to promote your content and engage with influencers, which should help inform what content to refresh in the future for continued success in search, as well as what content topics and formats should be your company’s cornerstone content pieces.

-Influencer Audit: Identify existing influencers that are discussing and sharing your content on social media and elsewhere online by using BuzzSumo and searching the URL of your website.
+Influencer Audit: Identify existing influencers who are discussing and sharing your content on social media and elsewhere online by using BuzzSumo and searching the URL of your website.

 BuzzSumo will populate a list of content that’s been shared on social media with the option to View Sharers, which creates a new report of the Twitter accounts that shared a particular article or page on your website.